LiskArchive/lisk-sdk-examples/workshop/README.md

 3. Next, the `/workshop/transactions` folder is considered a separate module which holds the code for the transaction types.
 Again, we have to execute `npm install` inside this folder to install the remaining dependencies.
 Notice in both `package.json` files, there is only one dependency we use: `lisk-sdk: 2.3.5`.<br><br>

 4. To verify if the setup is correct, try to run the application with `node index.js | npx bunyan -o short` from the root of the `/workshop` folder.
 This command will run the `index.js` file and pipe the outputted logs to our preferred log formatting tool Bunyan.
-If everything is running fine, you can go to the next section.<br><br>_In case you have experimented before with Lisk, it is possible you have to first drop your database and recreate it with:_ `dropdb lisk_dev && createdb lisk_dev`.
+If everything is running fine, you can go to the next section.
+To stop the node, hit CTRL+C.<br><br>_In case you have experimented before with Lisk, it is possible you have to first drop your database and recreate it with:_ `dropdb lisk_dev && createdb lisk_dev`.

 ## Concept: LiskBills
 Imagine **Alice (Freelancer)** and **Bob (Client)**.
 Bob is looking for a new logo for his website and decides to consult a freelancer.
 While looking for a good designer, he comes across Alice who offers some spectacular designs in her portfolio.
 Bob is so excited he decides to immediately employ Alice’s skillset.